PhilippeMoussalli/Biomedical-data-analysis/README.md

 # Biomedical-data-analysis
-Different projects involving the processing, analysis and classification of biomedical data.
+Different exercise projects involving the processing, analysis and classification of biomedical data as part of the course "Biomedical Data Processing" at KU Leuven.